alan-turing-institute/CROP/utils/zensie_backup/README.md

 # Zensie Backup

-A script to backup 30 MHz sensor data using Zensie API.
+Script to backup 30 MHz sensor data using Zensie API.

 The routine uses api key to connect to the ZENSIE API and iterates through a list of sensors (**config.yml**).
 Backed up data is saved into a new folder as separate compressed (zip) csv files for each sensor.